Bleedingham Horror Film Festival is an indie film festival that showcases two nights of terror in the heart of the scenic city of Bellingham, WA.

 Best Sound Design

--Films must be from Washington state in order to receive WA state awards, all other films will be eligible for the international awards.
+-Films must be from Washington state in order to receive WA state awards, all other films will be eligible for the out of state/international awards.

 -All films must be horror/ thriller genre.